SuitableApp/xtru/ReadMe.md

     ```bash
     echo "HOSTTYPE=$(uname -m)" > ./.env
     ```
-  - And rerun the `docker-compose run` above command.
+  - And rerun the `docker-compose run` command above.

 - What you need to know before you start creating an image:
   - A docker image building (i.e. docker-compose build) depends on specs, but in most cases it takes a few minutes.
-  - However, lounching a container takes longer than that.
+  - However, launching a container takes longer than that.
 It may be over when you go out for a haircut and come back.
   - And the container requires about 5GB of temporary storage.
 This can be removed before runtime.
   - This is because it will start building the LLVM, Clang, and Boost C++ Libraries (if these have not built so already).
   - Oracle Database Instant Client 19c will be also downloaded and set up automatically, as it is required for application build and runtime.